vxern/file_size/README.md

 fileSizeToString(1000, inputUnit: Unit.kilobit); // 1 Mb
 ```

+The library provides decimal and binary units starting at bit and byte, then following through prefixes kilo-, mega-, giga-, tera-, peta-, exa-, zeta- and yota-.
+Custom units are supported.

-By default, `fileSizeToString()` converts to the largest unit possible.
+By default, `fileSizeToString()` converts to the largest unit possible (`unitConversion: const BestFitConversion()`).
 You may specify otherwise by passing a different value for `unitConversion`:

 ```dart
 // 1000 bytes -> 1 kilobyte